Additional Assistance

 We strive to ensure our services and aircraft are accessible to all individuals with disabilities, and aim to provide convenient and comfortable service for all of our customers.
 If you have concerns regarding discrimination, accommodations or services related to any passengers, please let us know.

-Our CROs have been specially trained on Department of Transportation (DOT) disability regulations and Delta policy.
-They are available at all airport locations during operating hours and will be glad to respond to our concerns at the airport.
+Our CROs have been specially trained on Department of Transportation (DOT) disability regulations and Delta policies.
+They are available at all airports during operating hours and are glad to respond to your concerns in person.

-If you have concerns but are not traveling at the moment, you can speak to a representative at 404-209-3434.
+If you have concerns but are not traveling right now, message us or call at 404-209-3434 to speak to a representative.